anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 for several minutes.
 This has also been discussed in [KAFKA-4084](https://issues.apache.org/jira/browse/KAFKA-4084) This would also lead to timeouts happening on consumer threads consuming from that partition.

-As you can see in the picture below, a maintenance had happened on g-gojek-id-mainstream-kafka-a-13 (Leader count dropped considerably)
+As you can see in the picture below, a maintenance had happened on `kafka-broker-13` (Leader count dropped considerably)

-The leader count went down at 12:36 and a recovery started by 12:40 During this period, a lot of consumers experienced a lag and a few didn't recover depending on how long it took for their topic partition to overcome the imbalance.
+The leader count went down at 12:36 and a recovery started by 12:40.
+During this period, a lot of consumers experienced lag and a few didn't recover.
+The recovery was correlated to how long it took for their topic partition which was lead by `kafka-broker-13` to overcome the imbalance.

 <div class="single-picture-container">
   <div class="grid-item">